TatyanaZhe/ExData_Plotting1/README.md

+# Exploratory data analysis course
-## Introduction
+## Project Course 1

+### Overall goal
+Our overall goal here is simply to examine how household energy usage varies over a 2-day period in February, 2007.

+We will only be using data from the dates <b>2007-02-01</b> and <b>2007-02-02</b>.

+### Data describing
 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning datasets.
-In particular, we will be using the "Individual household electric power consumption Data Set" which I have made available on the course web site:
+In particular, we will be using the "Individual household electric power consumption Data Set" which is available on the course web site:

 * <b>Dataset</b>: <a href="https://d396qusza40orc.cloudfront.net/exdata%2Fdata%2Fhousehold_power_consumption.zip">Electric power consumption</a> [20Mb]

+Data set was downloaded by me "2015-01-07"

 * <b>Description</b>: Measurements of electric power consumption in one household with a one-minute sampling rate over a period of almost